Today I want to talk about what is probably my least favorite of all of the anxiety symptoms out there, and that is intrusive thoughts.

 It scared me enough to make an appointment to go see a counselor.
 It was hard for me to go in and confess what I was thinking because I knew it sounded terrible and I was afraid she was going to have me locked up.
 But when I told her my fears, she kind of chuckled to herself and said “I think you are very normal.
 You are tired and stressed out and saw something on the news and you are afraid it could happen to you.
 Why do you think that is so terrible??”

-As soon as my fear of the intrusive thoughts went away, the thoughts themselves went away and I thought “Whew!
+As soon as my FEAR of the intrusive thoughts went away, the thoughts themselves went away and I chalked it all up to stress and hormones and thought “Whew!
 Post- partum life is rough.
 I will be better prepared next time I have a baby.”

-But then I developed intrusive thoughts during a non post partum time.
+But then, a few years later, I developed intrusive thoughts during a NON post-partum time in my life.
 It caught me completely off guard.
 I didn’t have the hormones to put some of the “blame” on and I was even more terrified than I was during the first round.
-“This time it must really be coming from ME”, I thought.
+“This time it must really be coming from ME.”, I thought.
 “This time I really must be going crazy.”